-The investment team carries out a preliminary analysis of the investee companies leveraging the MSCI database for the identification of existing controversies in the social sphere.
-The investment teams analyzes the risks to the social factors in relation to the sector and geography in which the company operates through the identification of relevant issues in accordance to the SASB materiality framework.
+The investment teams analyzes the risks to the social factors in relation to the sector and geography in which the company operates through the identification of relevant issues in accordance to the SASB materiality framework5.
 SASB standard are a useful framework regarding sustainability issues that are likely to impact corporate ability to create value over the long term.